Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

     Refer to the procedure "Update the Management Network Firmware" in the HPE Cray EX hardware documentation.

-3. Ensure that the host reservations for the UAN CAN network have been properly set.
+3. Ensure that the host reservations for the UAN CAN/CHN network have been properly set.

     Refer to the procedure "Add UAN CAN IP Addresses to SLS" in the HPE Cray EX hardware documentation.